jonathanmeaney-lmk/globale_store/README.md

 - [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git.
 - [Heroku](https://www.heroku.com/): Heroku is used to deploy the project to the web and is linked to the GitHub repository (see more in Deployment section)
 - [Stripe](https://stripe.com/): Stripe is used for the secure processing of payments.
-- [Amazon Web Services](https://www.mongodb.com/): Amazon Web Services is used to store static files and media files for the deployed project
+- [Amazon Web Services](https://www.mongodb.com/): Amazon Web Services is used to store static files and media files for the deployed project.

 <hr>